Battleship Tirpitz of Bismarck class.

 While she never again sailed to intercept a convoy, the threat of her interception forced the Royal Navy to keep a minimum of 2 battleships and an aircraft carrier in Home Waters, to shield the convoys and to protect versus a venture into the North Atlantic.

 The great warship started to be in business once more by the end of January 1943 and in March she was transferred to Altenfjord which turned out to be her permanent base for the following Nineteen months.
-At this point she was accompanied by Scharnhorst and the heavy cruiser Lützow: outstanding results were in progress somewhere else throughout the spring and summer of 1943 and the Home Fleet battleships have been transfered to the Mediterranean sea, hence the sailing of the Russian convoys was stopped until November 1943, providing the strong German squadron without any aims.
+At this point she was accompanied by Scharnhorst and the heavy cruiser Lützow: outstanding results were in progress somewhere else throughout the spring and summer of 1943 and the Home Fleet battleships have been transferred to the Mediterranean Sea, hence the sailing of the Russian convoys was stopped until November 1943, providing the strong German squadron without any aims.

-Finally, at the beginning of September, Tirpitz and Scharnhorst were found business, even though bombardment of almost defenceless Spitzbergen seemed to be almost not a suitable job for these great warships.
-They were sailing from September 6-9, and this 5th sortie was to be Tirpitz’ final, for on September 22, a pair of British midget submarines X-Cratts placed explosive charges which prompted extensive impact destruction of the primary machinery and gunnery devices.
+Finally, at the beginning of September, Tirpitz and Scharnhorst were found business, even though bombardment of almost defenseless Spitzbergen seemed to be almost not a suitable job for these great warships.
+They were sailing from September 6-9, and this 5th sortie was to be Tirpitz’ final, for on September 22, a pair of British midget submarines X-Crafts placed explosive charges which prompted extensive impact destruction of the primary machinery and gunnery devices.

 Repair works were carried out in outstanding engineering outcome, but as she was possessing going ahead to start tests on April 3, 1944, she was bombarded by Forty Home Fleet Barracuda dive-bombers and extensively damaged.
 Additionally attacks in July and August, by which moment she had been fixed once again, caused just insignificant damage.